Ammassalik Municipality

 For the most part, the old municipality boundaries were laid out as straight lines on the ice cap, such as the 44°W line of longitude (the western border), and 69°N circle of latitude (the northern border).
 In the east, it borders on the Irminger Sea, a marginal sea of the North Atlantic Ocean, and the Denmark Strait.
 The former capital is Tasiilaq, pop.
 1,849, located on the Ammassalik Island.
-Other settlements within its borders are Ikkatseq (now abandoned), Kuummiut, Kulusuk, Tineteqilaaq, Sermiligaaq and Isertoq.
+Other settlements within its borders are Ikkatteq (now abandoned), Kuummiit, Kulusuk, Tiilerilaaq, Sermiligaaq and Isertoq.
 Ammassalik was also the home to the Arctic Team Challenge, an adventure race.